 To the extent that Ordinary Shares subject to an outstanding Restricted Share Award, Restricted Share Unit Award, Performance Award, or Other Share-Based Award granted under the Plan are forfeited, cancelled, exchanged or surrendered or if such an Award terminates or expires without the issuance of Ordinary Shares to the Participant, or if Ordinary Shares are withheld by the Company as payment of withholding taxes in respect of an Award, the Ordinary Shares with respect to such Award shall, to the extent of any such forfeiture, cancellation, exchange, surrender, withholding, termination or expiration, again be available for issuance pursuant to Awards granted under the Plan; provided, however, that in no event shall such Ordinary Shares increase the number of Ordinary Shares that may be delivered pursuant to ISOs granted under the Plan and, for the avoidance of doubt, no Ordinary Shares that are surrendered or tendered to the Company in payment of the Exercise Price of an Option, the base price of a SAR or any taxes required to be withheld in respect of an Option or SAR shall again become available to be delivered pursuant to Awards granted under the Plan.
-Upon exercise of a stock-settled SAR, each Ordinary Share with respect to which such stock-settled SAR is exercised shall be counted as one Ordinary Share against the maximum aggregate number of Ordinary Shares that may be delivered pursuant to Awards that are required to be settled in cash will not reduce the aggregate number of Ordinary Shares that may be delivered pursuant to Awards that are required to be settled in cash will not reduce the aggregate number of Ordinary Shares that may be delivered upon settlement of such stock-settled SAR.
+Upon exercise of a stock-settled SAR, each Ordinary Share with respect to which such stock-settled SAR is exercised shall be counted as one Ordinary Share against the maximum aggregate number of Ordinary Shares that may be delivered pursuant to Awards granted under the Plan as provided above, regardless of the number of Ordinary Shares actually delivered upon settlement of such stock-settled SAR.
 Awards that are required to be settled in cash will not reduce the aggregate number of Ordinary Shares that may be delivered pursuant to Awards granted under the Plan.